 It is challenging to determine whether N2-2P affected fish populations in Carpenter Reservoir given the highly variable nature of reservoir elevations, the time lag between operational decisions and population-level effects, and a lack of consistent historic fish population data.
-We compared average elevations in the first two weeks of April (a proxy for growing season productivity and similar to the timing of minimum elevation) and summer elevations (representing habitat volume) amongst pre-N2-2P (2002-2011), N2-2P (2012-2015), and Modified Operations (2017-2020).
-Our results suggest mean April elevations may have increased under N2-2P, while mean summer elevations remained virtually unchanged.
+We compared average elevations in the first two weeks of April (a proxy for growing season productivity and similar to the timing of minimum elevation) and summer elevations (representing habitat volume) among pre-N2-2P (2002-2011), N2-2P (2012-2015), and Modified Operations (2017-2021).
+Our results suggest spring elevations may have increased under N2-2P, while summer elevations remained virtually unchanged.
 Both have declined (or remained low for multiple years) under Modified Operations.
-This indicates Carpenter Reservoir is experiencing a trend of declining growing season productivity and full pool habitat volume, which likely has a negative impact on the abundance and diversity of reservoir fish populations.
+This indicates Carpenter Reservoir is experiencing a trend of declining growing season productivity and full pool habitat volume, which may negatively impact abundance and diversity of reservoir fish populations.